ruizt/model-aggregation/README.md

 ## Citation

 T.D.
 Ruiz, S. Bhattacharyya, S.C.
 Emerson (2025).
-Sparse estimation of parameter support sets for generalized vector autoregressions by resampling and model aggregation. *Journal of Statistical Computation and Simulation.*
+Sparse estimation of parameter support sets for generalized vector autoregressions by resampling and model aggregation.
+Forthcoming in *Journal of Statistical Computation and Simulation.*

 ## Contents